sari-wesg/ChirpBox/README.md

-# Chirpbox
+# ChirpBox
 This repository contains all the designing materials on Chirpbox including designs/connections of hardware, daemon software, patch files required to be compiled with user's codes together, other software tools, and even BOMs used for replication.

 # Code layout
-The code directory is similar to the following:
+The ChirpBox directory is simplified to the following:
 ```
 📦ChirpBox
 │      📜README.md